Life360 Showing Wrong Location? The Guide to Fixing It

 Common Scenarios: Why Life360 Shows the Wrong Address

 Even with perfect settings, you may occasionally see that Life360 shows the wrong address.
-This is known as Life360 location drift and occurs when environmental factors weaken the primary GPS signal.
+This is known as Life360 location drift and often appears together with “No Network or Phone Off” Life360 errors when indoor signals become unstable.

 Remember the story of Mark, who saw his daughter’s location at a house near her school?
 His daughter was safely inside the building, but the concrete and steel blocked the GPS signal.
 Her phone automatically defaulted to Wi-Fi positioning.
 The strongest signal it detected was from a router in a neighboring home, causing the pin to land there.